ga-wdi-boston/wdi_3_rails_assessment_week_2_revised/README.md

 According to standard Rails conventions, what directory and filename would the "show" view for bunnies be located in, starting from the root of the project?

+  Views are generally found under app/views/modelname/.
+In this case, the View would be found at app/views/bunnies/show.html.erb.

 ### Question 10

 I have worked on my app and finally want to see it in action.
 What command should I type in the terminal, and where should I navigate to in my browser?

+  rails s --> localhost:3000